rafael-aguiar/Rafael-Aguiar/README.md

 - 🎓 I have recently completed my Technologist Degree in System Analysis and Development.

-- 👨🏻‍💻 In my current role, I am responsible for ensuring the security of web application data and working towards enhancing our cloud infrastructure at the largest financial institution in Brazil.
+- 👨🏻‍💻In my current role, I am actively involved in developing a cloud ecosystem on AWS and managing incident resolution in a legacy environment at the largest financial institution in Brazil.

 - 📚 I'm a huge enthusiast of Typescript and the React library.
 I have extensive experience with Angular, and I am currently enhancing my skills in cloud technologies, particularly AWS.